Ladies and gentlemen, as your Commander-in-Chief of U.S. Operation Chaos, I'm looking out over the battlefield.

-We've got a lot of work to do here on the excellence in broadcasting network greeting, my friends.
+We've got a lot of work to do here on the Excellence in Broadcasting Network greeting, my friends.

 Great to have you with us, Rush Limbaugh.

-Funny, snurdly.
+Funny, snerdly.

-You gotta lighten up in there.
+You got to lighten up in there.

-Everybody I what is it about today?
+What is it about today?

 Everybody's wound up so tight out there.